- Bupa Platinum consultant

 As part of her training Rachel did a masters degree looking at cancer gene therapy and spent her final year in training in 1 of only 9 National Oncoplastic Breast Fellowships, learning how to use plastic surgical techniques to complement and enhance the results of her breast cancer surgery.
 Rachel is fully trained in breast reconstruction and offers this as part of her regular NHS practice.

 Rachel has previously been both MDT and clinical lead for breast services in her NHS post.
 All her elective work is breast surgery as outlined above.

 Areas of interest

-Breast pain; breast lumps; nipple discharge; breast cysts; all types of breast surgery; Breast cancer surgery; Sentinel lymph node biopsy; Oncoplastic breast surgery; Fat transfer; Immediate breast reconstruction; Delayed breast reconstruction; Nipple reconstruction
+breast pain; breast lumps; nipple discharge; breast cysts; breast cancer; all breast surgery; sentinel lymph node biopsy; oncoplastic breast surgery; therapeutic mammoplasty; fat transfer into breast; intra-operative radiotherapy; immediate breast reconstruction; nipple reconstruction